Sexing the C-130 Hercules

 - Rugged landing gear for unimproved runway operations

 The other distinguishing feature unique to the C-130A was the Aero Products three-bladed propeller.
 It made a sound unlike any other engine/propeller combination.
-At ground idle, it had a mild low roar, but when the condition levers were moved into flight idle and power pushed into take-off, the propellers created a deep roar that was gut wrenching.
+At ground idle, it had a mild low roar, but when the throttles were moved into take-off power, the propellers created a deep roar that was gut wrenching.
 The early Super Guppies used the same engine/propeller combination and you could hear them coming...

 The C-130B introduced several improvements including:

 - The four-bladed Hamilton-Standard propeller that would power every C-130 variant up to (but not including) the C-130J.
 These were even retrofitted to many of the C-130As

 - Additional fuel bays in the wing center section which allowed for more range without the C-130A's external tanks